Tom Lohr is an avid home DIY enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 Time for an Upgrade

 If you live in an older house east of the Mississippi, you probably have a basement.
 Basements are great for lots of domestic-related activities.
-They are usually the laundry room, workshop and crafts center.
+They are usually the laundry room or workshop and crafts center.
 It's a great place to store your lawnmower for the winter and seasonal clothing.
-Unfortunately, basements are usually dark, dank and a source of cold air leaks during the winter.
+Unfortunately, basements are usually dark, dank, and a source of cold air leaks during the winter.

 If you have paned windows in your basement, you will benefit from replacing them with glass block units.
 It's not as hard as you might imagine and can easily be accomplished in an afternoon.
 If your basement is ready for a window upgrade, it's a perfect DIY project.

 You can build your own glass block window, block by block, purchasing the blocks separately, but that requires advanced skills and is not an afternoon DIY project.
 These instructions are for installing the pre-made glass block windows that you can get at the big box home improvement store for just over $100 each.